Manfred Weber

 The following practical method usually helps to avoid ground loops:

 The entire measuring chain is grounded at only one point, if grounding cannot be avoided completely.
 The transducer, a preamplifier (if required) and the cable shield are insulated from ground / earth potential.
-The only connection to ground / earth potential is made at the input of the instrument, if necessary.
+If necessary, a connection with protective earth or ground is made on the instrument side.